flexcompute-readthedocs/flow360-helpcenter/docs/04.case/02.parameters/bc.md

 ## Freestream

 External freestream condition.
-The velocity components, both at boundaries and inside domain, are initialized according to the following equations, based on the angle of attack, $\alpha$ and the side slip angle, $\beta$:
+The velocity components, both at the boundaries and inside domain, are initialized according to the following equations, based on the angle of attack, $\alpha$ and the side slip angle, $\beta$:

 $U_X =  Mach * \cos(\beta) * \cos(\alpha)$